canonical/ubuntu-core-docs/en/guides/build-device/image-building.md

 ### 2. Sign your model assertion

-Now you have to sign the model assertion with a key, by piping your json model through the `snap sign -k <key name>` command and outputing a model file, the actual assertion document you will use to build your image.
+Now you have to sign the model assertion with a key, by piping your JSON model through the `snap sign -k <key name>` command and outputing a model file, the actual assertion document you will use to build your image.

     cat pi3-model.json | snap sign -k default &> pi3.model

 This command will ask you for the password you used on key creation to secure the key.

 ### 3. Build the image